 Nigeria is one of the world’s most linguistically diverse countries

 Swahili is the most widely-spoken Niger-Congo language.
-Also – Swahili is one of the most widely-spoken in Africa.
+Swahili is also one of the most widely spoken languages in Africa.
 It is the lingua franca of much of East Africa.
 Teaching Swahili is mandated in Kenyan schools.

 A lot of the characters in Disney’s “The Lion King” came from Swahili words

 Malagasy is distinct from other African languages.
 Before the French colonized the island of Madagascar, it was settled by people from Southeast Asia.

 The language is related to others spoken in Indonesia, Malaysia, the Philippines, and Polynesia.